Josh-E-S/pexip-infinity-gcp-terraform/README.md

 ## Overview

 This repository provides Terraform templates for deploying and managing Pexip Infinity video conferencing infrastructure on GCP.
-The templates are designed to provide a flexible easy-to-use experience for deploying and managing Pexip Infinity on GCP.
+The templates are designed to provide a flexible, easy-to-use experience for deploying and managing Pexip Infinity on GCP.

 ### Features